cloudant-labs/slate/docs2017/src/tutorials/create_query.md

 its results to include only the data you want.

 This exercise shows you how to write and run a simple query, query with two fields, and query with an [operator](../api/cloudant_query.html#cloudant_query.html#operators).
-You query with an operator by specifiying at least one field and its corresponding value.
+You query with an operator by specifying at least one field and its corresponding value.
 The query then uses this value to search the database for matches.

 For anything but the most simple query, add the JSON to a data file and run it from the command line.